2010–2017 Toronto serial homicides: Halloween assault

 McArthur avoided incarceration, spending the first year of his sentence under house arrest, followed by a six-month curfew and three years of probation.
-During the sentence, he was barred from Church and Wellesley except for work and medical appointments, had to stay at least 10 m from the victim's home or workplace, and could not spend time with "male prostitutes".
-McArthur was forbidden to possess firearms for ten years.
-He was not to purchase, possess or consume drugs without a medical prescription, and specifically not to possess poppers.
-He also had to submit his DNA to a database and was compelled to undertake psychological and psychiatric counselling including anger management.
-A criminal defence lawyer found the list of conditions uncommon and suggested that the judge was concerned that McArthur was a danger to all male prostitutes.
-A retired homicide detective noted that parole conditions were unenforceable, were not published or made public knowledge, and that parole violators were caught only if they come to the attention of police.
+During the sentence, he was barred from Church and Wellesley except for work and medical appointments, had to stay at least 10 m from Henderson's home or workplace, and could not spend time with male prostitutes.
+McArthur was forbidden to possess firearms for ten years; was not to purchase, possess or consume drugs without a medical prescription; and was specifically barred from possessing amyl nitrite.
+He also had to submit his DNA to a database and was compelled to undertake psychological and psychiatric counselling, including anger management.
+A defence lawyer found the list of conditions uncommon and suggested that the judge was concerned that McArthur still posed a danger.
+A retired detective noted that parole conditions at the time were unenforceable, were not publicized, and that parole violators were caught only if they attracted police attention.

-In 2014, McArthur was granted a record suspension on the conviction, which was subsequently expunged from his record, and would not have appeared in criminal background checks during subsequent investigations.
-Most records and exhibits were destroyed in 2010, in compliance with Toronto Police Service (TPS) retention policy.
-The only surviving documents were the transcripts of the guilty plea and sentencing hearing, the psychiatric report and pre-sentencing report ordered during the trial, and pictures of the victim's injuries and the weapon.
+In 2014, McArthur was granted a record suspension on the 2003 conviction, which was subsequently expunged from his record and would not have appeared in criminal background checks.
+Most records and exhibits pertaining to the case were destroyed in 2010, in compliance with Toronto Police Service (TPS) retention policy.
+The only surviving documents were the transcripts of the guilty plea and sentencing hearing, the psychiatric report and presentencing report ordered during the trial, and pictures of Henderson's injuries and McArthur's weapon.